Scientific method: Definition

-Measurements demand the use of operational definitions of relevant quantities.
-That is, a scientific quantity is described or defined by how it is measured, as opposed to some more vague, inexact, or "idealized" definition.
-For example, electric current, measured in amperes, may be operationally defined in terms of the mass of silver deposited in a certain time on an electrode in an electrochemical device that is described in some detail.
-The operational definition of a thing often relies on comparisons with standards: the operational definition of "mass" ultimately relies on the use of an artifact, such as a particular kilogram of platinum-iridium kept in a laboratory in France.

 The scientific definition of a term sometimes differs substantially from its natural language usage.
 For example, mass and weight overlap in meaning in common discourse, but have distinct meanings in mechanics.
 Scientific quantities are often characterized by their units of measure which can later be described in terms of conventional physical units when communicating the work.

 New theories are sometimes developed after realizing certain terms have not previously been sufficiently clearly defined.
 For example, Albert Einstein's first paper on relativity begins by defining simultaneity and the means for determining length.
 These ideas were skipped over by Isaac Newton with, "I do not define time, space, place and motion, as being well known to all."
 Einstein's paper then demonstrates that they (viz., absolute time and length independent of motion) were approximations.
 Francis Crick cautions us that when characterizing a subject, however, it can be premature to define something when it remains ill-understood.
 In Crick's study of consciousness, he actually found it easier to study awareness in the visual system, rather than to study free will, for example.
 His cautionary example was the gene; the gene was much more poorly understood before Watson and Crick's pioneering discovery of the structure of DNA; it would have been counterproductive to spend much time on the definition of the gene, before them.